-Harvesters in fisheries takes fishing cruises from within a day to months.
-The harvester may not fully utilize the harvester capacity and stop a cruise at some point.
+Harvesters in fisheries take fishing cruises that range from less than a day to several months in length.
+The harvester may not fully utilize capacity and stop a cruise at some point.
 This behavior can be explained due to technical efficiency or skipper skill, but we proposed alternative hypothesis: harvesters respond to freshness deterioration of fish already caught.
-Overall, the model estimates show that freshness measure with after 20 days old fish matters.
-This may suggest that the variation within a trip affects harvesters' decision.
-Specifically, the large amount of catch in the early periods of a trip may lead harvesters to stop fishing early in order to avoid the freshness deterioration.
-Given that the freshness contributes to raise the unit price of swordfish, this behavior is consistent with profit maximization.
-One may claim that this could be an evidence of the target revenue hypothesis because they quit fishing when they catch more in the early period.
-It is, however, that the total amount at the point of decision making is important for the target revenue rather than variation of catch within a trip.
+Overall, the model estimates show that freshness measure is important for fish that was caught over 20 day ago.
+This may suggest that the variation within a trip affects harvesters' decisions.
+Specifically, the large amount of catch in the early periods of a trip may lead harvesters to stop fishing early in order to avoid freshness deterioration.
+Given that freshness contributes to higher unit prices of swordfish, this behavior is consistent with profit maximization.
+The current approach of fishing capacity management, which is based on the relationship between potential output and quasi-fixed inputs, may not be economically efficient policy because vessels barely fully utilize their quasi-fixed inputs.

+One may claim that this could be evidence of the target revenue hypothesis because they quit fishing when they catch more in the early period.
+It is, however, that the total amount of catch at the point of decision making is important for the target revenue rather than variation of catch within a trip.
 If the target revenue is the primary mechanism of harvester behavior, cumulative catch would be the key variable.
-Since within-trip variation model fits better, this is not a strong evidence of target revenue hypothesis.
+Since the within-trip variation model fits better, this is not a strong evidence of target revenue hypothesis.

 Another contribution of this study is related to the first step estimation with the elastic-net logit regression.
-Although the primary purpose of this estimation is to obtain a good prediction of conditional choice probability, the estimation result suggests the variable selection which provides us a supportive evidence of the result of structural estimation.
-As a result, the harvesters' response to the days since caught is nonlinear because harvester does not react to the passed calendar days since caught initially, then start reacting after 21 days.
+Although the primary purpose of this estimation is to obtain a good prediction of conditional choice probability, the estimation results suggest the variable selection provides supportive evidence of the result of structural estimation.
+As a result, the harvester's response to the days since caught is nonlinear because harvester does not react to the passed calendar days since caught initially, then start reacting after 21 days.
 The random utility models (RUM) usually specify utility in a linear form because it ensures a unique maximum of the likelihood function.
 Non-linear forms of utility make the estimation difficult.
-With the selected variables with the lasso logit regression, we implement the conceptually nonlinear specification while the actual estimation is with a linear form.
+With the selected variables in the lasso logit regression, we implement the conceptually nonlinear specification while the actual estimation is with a linear form.

 The model of duration choice can be applied to policy simulations.
-Limiting time of fishing is one of major tools in fisheries management.
+Limiting time of fishing is one of the major tools in fisheries management.
 For example, a days-at-sea regulation was implemented to the fleet in Kesennuma as a part of restoration policy from the Great Earthquake.
 The effect of the regulation is difficult to identify because it is bundled with other policies such as group operation and guaranteed minimum earnings supported with subsidies.
 By using a structural model to simulate the effect of fishing time regulation alone, we can separate the effect of the regulation and other policies.